verdigado/rocketchat2matrix/README.md

   - /data/app-service.yaml
 ```

-Now edit `app-service.example.yaml` and save it at `files/app-service.yaml`, changing the tokens.
+Now edit `app-service.example.yaml` and save it at `files/app-service.yaml`, changing the tokens manually.

 Copy over `.env.example` to `.env` and insert your values.